XinyueTan/Neural_Networks/README.md

 ## Visualizations
 ### Neural Network with Three Hidden Layers
 <img width="700" alt="Capture" src="https://user-images.githubusercontent.com/46146748/63179238-af57e800-c019-11e9-93d1-e9d6f5c64efa.PNG">
-The command **"neuralnet"** sets up the model.
+The command **neuralnet** sets up the model.
 It is composed of four basic arguments:

 - A formula that describes the inputs and outputs of the neural net (attention is our output)
 - The data frame that the model will use